 San Diego Arraignment Hearing Lawyer Explaining The Process

-An arraignment is the initial court hearing that begins any criminal case.
+A San Diego arraignment is the initial court hearing that begins any criminal case.
 An arraignment can be scheduled after an arrest is made, after a citation is given, or after a case is filed and you receive a letter in the mail advising you of the arraignment.
 At the arraignment, the defendant is advised of his or her constitutional rights during the criminal proceeding.

-The defendant is then shown a copy of charging document, or complaint, stating the charges against him or her.
+The defendant is then shown a copy of the charging document, or complaint, stating the charges against him or her.
 The defendant would then normally enter a plea of not guilty and schedule future court dates.
 The defense attorney can also request all of the discovery and police reports at the arraignment.

-It is important to have an experienced defense attorney at your arraignment, because you also have the right to file a demurrer if the charges are uncertain or not properly plead in the complaint.
+It is important to have an experienced defense attorney at your arraignment because you also have the right to file a demurrer if the charges are uncertain or not properly plead in the complaint.

-The opportunity to file a demurrer is ONLY available prior to entering your not guilty plea.
+The opportunity to file a demurrer is ONLY available prior to enter your not guilty plea.
 If you enter the not guilty plea first, then you waive your right to demurrer.
-For this reason, even at a simple hearing like an arraignment, it is important to have an experienced criminal defense attorney like the ones at the The San Diego Criminal Defense Pros by your side.
+For this reason, even at a simple hearing like an arraignment, it is important to have an experienced criminal defense attorney like the ones at The San Diego Criminal Defense Pros by your side.